frimpongemanuele/darkweb-osint-threat-intelligence/README.md

 - **External intelligence can provide an early indication of potential organizational exposure**, before or alongside internal security investigations.
 - **OSINT findings become more valuable when correlated with other sources**, rather than being treated as isolated indicators.
-- **SIEM-based log analysis provides an internal perspective** that can be used to investigate and validate suspicious activity.
 - **Technical validation should remain controlled and authorized**, using the minimum level of interaction necessary to assess a security hypothesis.
-- **Continuous monitoring and preventive measures are essential** because exposed information and emerging threats can change over time.

 The case study therefore supports the thesis' central proposition: **combining OSINT, Dark Web monitoring and internal security telemetry can improve an organization's ability to identify, investigate and respond to potential security threats.**